bharatgirdhar/EVA6_Session6/README.md

 ## Main File
 Main file contains the logic to run ALL 3 Normalization methods one by one using loops for 20 EPOC each.
 It also contains the logic to print misclassified images and print Graphs.
-Value of parameter vNormalizationType controls the Normalization technique to be used 0 - Represents Group Normalization
+Value of parameter vNormalizationType controls the Normalization technique to be used <br>
+0 - Represents Group Normalization
 1- Represents Layer Normalization
 2- Represents Batch Normalization